Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/cft_download.md

 title: "Download the installation package "
 linkTitle: "2.
 Download the install package"
 weight: 140
---- Before you start the installation, you should:
+---Before you start the installation, you should:

 - Download the installation package from {{< TransferCFT/axwayvariablesCompanyName >}} Sphere.
 - Uncompress or unzip the package.